exakat/exakat/docs/Reports.rst

 Dependency Wheel is a javascript visualization of the classes dependencies in the code.
 Every class, interface and trait are represented as a circle, and every relation between the classes are represented by a link between them, inside the circle.

-It is based on Francois Zaninotto's [DependencyWheel](http://fzaninotto.github.com/DependencyWheel) and the [d3.js](https://github.com/mbostock/d3).
+It is based on Francois Zaninotto's `DependencyWheel <http://fzaninotto.github.com/DependencyWheel`_ and the `d3.js <https://github.com/mbostock/d3>`_.

 .. image:: images/report.dependencywheel.png
     :alt: Example of a Dependency Wheel report (0)